-You may have noticed that when you do things such as put a CD or DVD in your drive, connect a USB flash drive or hard drive, or even connect your digital camera or its memory card, you will notice that Windows may ask you what you want to do with this device.
-Windows uses what is called AutoPlay to detect when a device is put in or connected to your computer and then tries to determine what you want to do with that item by prompting you with a list of choices.
+When you connect a USB flash drive, external hard drive, or camera memory card, Windows uses a feature called AutoPlay to determine how to handle the new device.
+By default, it will either ask you what you want to do or automatically open a specific app, such as File Explorer.
+While convenient, AutoPlay can also be a security risk if it automatically runs software from an unknown drive.
 If you get sick of answering the same old question every time then you can set the AutoPlay options to perform a certain operation automatically or to take no action at all.
 Many people may not even know that these settings are customizable but they are and they are pretty easy to change.

 To get to the AutoPlay settings you can do a search for auto play from the Windows taskbar or go to the Windows settings to Bluetooth and devices > Autoplay.